dotnet-websharper/docs/content/core/websockets.md

 ## Defining server agents

-An server agent is a function that has a signature conforming to one of the following types:
+A server agent is a function that has a signature conforming to one of the following types:

 ```fsharp
 type Agent<'S2C, 'C2S> = WebSocketClient<'S2C, 'C2S> -> Async<Message<'C2S> -> unit>